A Day in the Life of Reception

 Phonics can be hard to grasp for some adults that did not learn to read and write through phonics at school.
 Please see our Phonics power point for detailed information on how you can support your child at home.
 Please ask if there is anything you are unsure of.

-We use baseline script handwriting at Knavesmire from Reception – Year 6.
-Please see the examples of ‘how to form letters’ below.
 We will send out handwriting practice sheets at the end of each half term and we will keep you updated on the letters that we are practising each week.
-Your child will be provided with a handwriting strip and pen so that you can practice at home.
+Your child will be provided with a handwriting strip and pen so that you can practise at home.
 Please ensure that your child is holding their pen/pencil with the correct tripod grip before they begin writing.
+Please see the image below for ‘how to form letters.’
+We have opted to delay the teaching of pre-cursive handwriting in Reception as we would like to focus on children learning to read print securely before they move on.

 Maths is everywhere in your child’s world, weather you notice it or not.
 It is capacity when playing in the bath with water jugs, it is numerals that they spot on front doors, it is the patterns that they create using shapes.
 Maths is fun and can be found indoors and out.
 Giving your child the basic counting principles will lay the foundations for success.
 Counting objects one by one (that can and cannot be moved) will help your child to understand that numbers represent a certain amount.
 Counting forward and backwards will help your child to learn 1 more and 1 less.
 Spotting amounts and then counting them will support subsidising.
 You can support your child’s mathematical thinking by singing counting songs, recognising numerals in the environment, exploring shapes and generally incorporating maths into everyday play!